ExistensialReset/flowmosr/README.md

 ---

 Flow is not a finished system.
-You are more than welcome to join in writing!
+You are more than welcome to join in shaping it!

 It is a way of testing whether a different kind of life is possible — starting small, and staying grounded in reality.